 State Water Updates

 On July 1, 2013, East Valley Water District launched a water conservation rebate program for residents within the service area to assist with replacing older fixtures with water-efficient models.
 In 2015, those programs were expanded to further encourage conservation indoors and outdoors.

 Funding is approved on an annual basis, and rebates are awarded on a first-come, first served basis.
-For a list of rebate programs available and applications, click here.
+Click the button below for a list of rebate programs available and applications.

 Executive State orders are still in place to prohibit wasteful practices so that as a State we improve long-term drought preparedness.
 The following actions are in place to promote conservation: